Is job dissatisfaction a challenge in your company?

-Unfortunately, many business owners might turn a blind eye to how their employees are really feeling – and a lack of satisfaction may be more common than many of us want to believe.
+Unfortunately, many business owners might turn a blind eye to how their employees are really feeling – and job dissatisfaction may be more common than many of us want to believe.

 If you’re a compassionate company leader, then you care if your employees are satisfied and fulfilled in their jobs.
 But employee satisfaction is about more than creating a healthy work environment; it’s also about building a high-performing, successful business.

-Here’s why employee dissatisfaction can be so dangerous to a company:
+Here’s why job dissatisfaction can be so dangerous to a company:

+- It spreads.
 One disgruntled employee may not seem like much of a threat to overall company performance.
 But the truth is, an unhappy team member can spread a sense of malcontent throughout the team.
 Maybe they complain frequently or work poorly with others.
-In any case, employee dissatisfaction tends to have a “domino effect” that can affect your whole team.
-Research also suggests that happy employees tend to work more collaboratively with others – producing a positive impact that affects the whole team.
+In any case, job dissatisfaction tends to have a “domino effect” that can affect your whole team.
+Happy employees tend to work more collaboratively with others – producing a positive impact that affects the whole team.

-Clearly, employee dissatisfaction is dangerous for a multitude of reasons, all of which ultimately impact your business’s bottom line and ability to succeed.
+Clearly, job dissatisfaction is dangerous for a multitude of reasons, all of which ultimately impact your business’s bottom line and ability to succeed.

 As mentioned above, you may not know that your employees are unhappy at work.
 Professionalism typically dictates that employees don’t express outright dissatisfaction with their managers or bosses, unless asked.
 The result?
 Business leaders are unknowingly left in the dark.

-Here’s how to identify employee dissatisfaction in your business:
+Here’s how to identify job dissatisfaction in your business:

 You may choose to use a special software for this – such as Nailted, which can help you survey your employees and gather valuable insight into employee satisfaction with weekly surveys and a special “feedback inbox” where team members can provide feedback directly to leadership.

-You may also want to schedule one-on-one meetings with employees to follow up with them personally on feedback and address any complex concerns or issues.
-Like employee surveys, one-on-one meetings communicate your investment in their experience and create more trust.
+You may also want to schedule a 1:1 meeting with your employees to follow up with them personally on feedback and address any complex concerns or issues.
+Like employee surveys, 1:1 meetings communicate your investment in their experience and create more trust.

 Alright, so you’ve received bad news: your employees are unhappy at their jobs.
 That being said, you can’t completely halt workflows or overhaul your company to meet their needs.
 Productive work needs to continue, and team members need to stay focused on their jobs.